microsoft/Hacktoberfest/README.md

 Announcement details: https://aka.ms/hacktoberfest

-Looking for repos to contribute to?
-You can search available repos at https://opensource.microsoft.com.

-Questions?
-Look for existing issues in this repo first.
-Otherwise, create a new issue!

-Thanks!

 # How to participate
 1. **Find a project that looks interesting**.
 You can browse all our of repos on https://opensource.microsoft.com and filter by keyword, trending, stars, forks, tags, and more.
 2. Perhaps you already have a great idea for improving the project.
 If not, **browse the list of open issues**.
 My favorite tip: look for issues labeled help-wanted or good-first-issue.